nathaliebfm/nathaliebfm/README.md

 ----

-- 👋 Hi, I’m @nathaliebfm a 26 y/o Junior Software Engineer working for a big three consulting firm.
+- 👋 Hi, I’m @nathaliebfm a 26 y/o Junior Software Engineer working for a <strong>big three</strong> management consulting firm.

 <!---
 nathaliebfm/nathaliebfm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.